notpidgey/EagleVM/README.md

 - Use of smart pointers over C-style pointers since code_labels will never be deallocated properly until the program closes
 - Unit tests starting with MBA generation
 - For each virtualized code section: instead of assuming there is no stack trickery going on, jump to a function in VM section which allocates stack space and then pushes an address (easy)
+- Create proper way of determining what VM handler an instruction should call based on its operands

 ## Thank You To: